On 24-26 January 2023, the Policy Learning Platform organised a peer review for the benefit of the Government of Åland.

 Besides having a dedicated staff at the University, reaching out to the alumni as role models and mentors is key to motivating the students for taking on entrepreneurial courses.

 Both broad and focused strategic approaches should be considered.

 On the strategic level, there is a need to create a shared vision for the Aland islands ecosystem actors through a collaborative process and define a clear specialization for the Innovation Lab.
 In addition, innovation capacities of SMEs should be fostered on a broad level through collaboration with students (for example: challenge-based innovation processes) and the overall increase of digital competences across all sectors.

 Developing the social economy requires a continued commitment from the relevant communities and stakeholders.

 Support services need to be driven by personalized methodologies and tailored approaches (no ‘one-size-fits-all’ approach to individuals and target groups with very different strengths and weaknesses)

 Internship/apprenticeship programmes are door openers for disadvantaged groups and help to build trust with employers.

 It is recommended to make sure that the employment programmes come also with an incentive or stimulus for the target group.
 Otherwise, it could be attractive for them to remain on unemployment benefits.

-The host’s policy challenges and all the peer suggestions can be found in the follow-up report, which will be published soon.
+The host’s policy challenges and all the peer suggestions can be found in the follow-up report, download it below.